-From neolithic era to today, many types of materials have been used in traditional Chinese sculptures, such as stone, bronze, jade, wood, bamboo, pottery clay, lacquer and dough.
+From the neolithic era to today, many types of materials have been used in traditional Chinese sculptures, such as stone, bronze, jade, wood, bamboo, pottery clay, lacquer, and dough.

 Traditional Chinese vessels had some basic functions: funeral or worship ceremony ware, important etiquette, daily use, and decoration.

 Meanwhile, wares that were specifically made for funerary uses wouldn’t be used by living people.